RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `n00` and `[n00, n01]` are examples of valid inputs.

+### expand(kp=ICEES-DILI)
+This command reaches out to the ICEES knowledge provider's DILI instance to find all bioentity subpaths that satisfy the query graph.

+#### parameters:

+* ##### edge_key

+    - A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `e00` and `[e00, e01]` are examples of valid inputs.

+* ##### node_key

+    - A query graph node ID or list of such IDs to expand (default is to expand entire query graph).

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `[n00, n01]` are examples of valid inputs.

+### expand(kp=ICEES-Asthma)
+This command reaches out to the ICEES knowledge provider's Asthma instance to find all bioentity subpaths that satisfy the query graph.

+#### parameters:

+* ##### edge_key

+    - A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `e00` and `[e00, e01]` are examples of valid inputs.

+* ##### node_key

+    - A query graph node ID or list of such IDs to expand (default is to expand entire query graph).

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `[n00, n01]` are examples of valid inputs.

 ### expand(kp=CHP)
 This command reaches out to CHP (the Connections Hypothesis Provider) to query the probability of the form P(Outcome | Gene Mutations, Disease, Therapeutics, ...).
 It currently can answer a question like 'Given a gene or a batch of genes, what is the probability that the survival time (day) >= a given threshold for this gene paired with a drug to treat breast cancer' Or 'Given a drug or a batch of drugs, what is the probability that the survival time (day) >= a given threshold for this drug paired with a gene to treast breast cancer'.
 Currently, the allowable genes and drugs are limited.
 Please refer to https://github.com/di2ag/chp_client to check what are allowable.